warpstreamlabs/bento/website/docs/configuration/templating.md

 ### `mapping`

-A [Bloblang](/docs/guides/bloblang/about) mapping that translates the fields of the template into a valid Benthos configuration for the target component type.
+A [Bloblang](/docs/guides/bloblang/about) mapping that translates the fields of the template into a valid Bento configuration for the target component type.

 Type: `string`